-The Board of Revision is appointed by resolution of City Council and in accordance with the provisions of The Cities Act, and cannot have less than three members.
-The Chair of the Board is designated by the members and the Chair may appoint panels of not less than three members.
+The Board of Revision is appointed by resolution of City Council, in accordance with the provisions of The Cities Act, and cannot have less than three members.
+The Chair of the Board is designated by members.
+The Chair may appoint panels of not less than three members.
 A Panel may hear and rule on appeals concurrently as though it were the Board of Revision in every instance.

-City Council, by resolution dated December 13, 1999, set the structure of the Board of Revision at 11 citizens.
-Members have been appointed for a one-year term.
-In accordance with Section 192(4.1) members of the Board of Revision must take an official oath in the prescribed form prior to carrying out any duties, power or function of the board.
+City Council, by resolution dated December 13, 1999, set the structure of the Board of Revision at 12 citizens.
+Members are appointed for a one-year term.
+In accordance with Section 192(4.1) of the Act, members of the Board of Revision must take an official oath in the prescribed form prior to carrying out any duties, power or function of the Board.